lfcipriani/punkt-segmenter/README.md

 This code is a ruby 1.9.x port of the Punkt sentence tokenizer algorithm implemented by the NLTK Project ([http://www.nltk.org/]).
 Punkt is a **language-independent**, unsupervised approach to **sentence boundary detection**.
 It is based on the assumption that a large number of ambiguities in the determination of sentence boundaries can be eliminated once abbreviations have been identiﬁed.

-The description of the algorithm is presented in the following academic paper:
+The full description of the algorithm is presented in the following academic paper:

 > Kiss, Tibor and Strunk, Jan (2006): Unsupervised Multilingual Sentence Boundary Detection.
 > Computational Linguistics 32: 485-525.